 - Occupations that involve exposure to certain chemicals or substances in the workplace.
 These include coke oven workers in the iron and steel industries and exposure to asbestos or cadmium on the job.

-- Male gender.
-Men are more likely than women to be diagnosed with kidney cancer.
+- Gender.
+Those assigned male at birth are more likely than women to be diagnosed with kidney cancer.